tristannee/CS24/hw7/myids/README.md

-In these files, I wrote code responsible for retrieving the user ID and group ID from the kernel.
+In these files, I wrote code to retrieve the user ID and group ID from the kernel.

 - get_ids.s